UCSB-CS56-Projects/cs56-utilities-FTP-Client/W18_proj00.md

 ## f

   This project is run by Ant.
 The build.xml is fine.
 No description should be added.
-(CHecked by ant -p)
+(Checked by ant -p)